katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 ## Research Microblogging

-Finally, I learned this morning, that David Hogg, who was an excellent feature of this event, [blogs](http://hoggresearch.blogspot.com/) five times a week about research!
+Finally, I learned this morning, that David Hogg, who was an exceptional leader of this event, [blogs](http://hoggresearch.blogspot.com/) five times a week about research!
 Amazing, IMO.
 The rules he has instituted for himself are :